We are going to learn color words by moving in a preschool color hunt.

-This will be an extremely valuable tool to have as children continue to read longer and more complex text.
-Take the time to better understand your school’s program and how they are teaching phonics in the classroom along with common sight words.
+This will be a precious tool to have as children continue to read longer and more complex texts.
+Take the time to understand your school’s program better and teach phonics in the classroom along with common sight words.
 Children need both.

 And did you know that balancing can help children learn to read?
 Read how here.

 RELATED: You will also LOVE our Color Words Drive-Up Game!

 Let’s get this color hunt set up!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.